openframeworks/ofBook/chapters/game_design/chapter.md

 ###Our game's brain

 Great!
-Except… we don’t have any enemies yet!
+Except… we don't have any enemies yet!
 Definitely an oversight.
 This is where our level controller comes in.
 Add `LevelController level_controller;` to your `testApp.h`.
  Our level controller class is super-simple:

 ```cpp